Shoulder InstabilityEn Español (Spanish Version)

 - Learning how to modify activities to prevent reinjury

 Surgery—Many different procedures may be used to correct shoulder instability.
 The goal is to fix the cause.
-The doctor may use an
+An

-or an open technique.
-After surgery, the arm is kept from moving for three to six weeks, depending upon the procedure.
+or an open technique may be used.
+After surgery, the arm is kept from moving for three to six weeks, depending on the procedure.

 Guidelines to help protect the shoulder from injury include:

-- Doing regular exercise to strengthen the supporting muscles.
+- Doing regular exercises to strengthen the supporting muscles

 Canadian Orthopaedic Association